nf-core/taxprofiler/docs/usage.md

 ###### MALT

 nf-core/taxprofiler uses MALT 0.4.1, which is a compatively old version.
 However it has been found that the most recent version of MALT (0.5.\*), at the time of writing, is broken.
-[The the LCA step appears not to be executed](http://megan.informatik.uni-tuebingen.de/t/lca-placement-failure-with-malt-v-0-5-2-and-0-5-3/1996/3), pushing all hits to the leaves of the taxonomy.
+[The LCA step appears not to be executed](http://megan.informatik.uni-tuebingen.de/t/lca-placement-failure-with-malt-v-0-5-2-and-0-5-3/1996/3), pushing all hits to the leaves of the taxonomy.
 However, if you need to use a more recent taxonomy map file with your databases, the output of `malt-build` from MALT 0.5.3 should be still be compatible with `malt-run` of 0.4.1.

 ### Updating the pipeline